VandyHacks/vh-guide-pipeline/src/client/pages/mentor-guide.md

 Make sure to join our Slack at [vandyhacksvi.slack.com](https://vandyhacksvi.slack.com), and keep notifications turned on for our event.
 This will be your main method of communicating with hackers and organizers.
 The #mentors channel is a private channel for discussions between mentors and organizers.
 Feel free to reach out here if you're unsure about anything!
 The #help channel is for any hacker to reach out requesting help from a mentor.
 Please keep an eye on this channel for anything you may be able to help out with!

-If you have any additional questions or need to be added to the #mentor channel, please reach out to Nidhi Mehta or Mahek Mehta.
+If you have any additional questions or need to be added to the #mentor channel, please reach out to Gabriel Ting or Paavas Bhasin.

 ## [IMPORTANT] Help Queue